The nuisance called snoring

 • Avoid the use of tranquillisers, sleeping pills, or anti-cold, and anti-allergy medications [anti-histamines], before bed-time.

 1. Sleep on your side; not on your back.
-The throat is less likely to collapse and block breathing when you adopt this position
+The throat is less likely to collapse and block breathing when you lie on your side

-2. Some doctors prescribe what is called as "tennis ball" treatment.
-It is a simple idea - sewing a pocket on the back of your pyjama, or short's top, which holds a tennis ball.
-This "forces" you to sleep side-on
+2. Some doctors prescribe what is called as “tennis ball” treatment.
+It is a simple idea of sewing a pocket on the back of your pyjama, or shorts’ top, which will hold a tennis ball.
+This “forces” you to sleep on your side

 4. Do not eat a heavy meal before bed-time.
 A full stomach pushes the diaphragm upwards.
 This can affect your breathing pattern